 If you answered yes to any of these question, then you have a good reason to consider adding a standby generator to your home.

 Deciding what you want your generator to power will determine the unit size.
 You can elect to go for a bare minimum of essentials (“emergency system”) like your central air conditioning unit, the refrigerator, and a few electrical outlets.
 This setup will use a small or mid-sized kilowatt unit.
 The high kilowatt mid-sized or larger generators can power your entire house on what is know as a “load-management system”.
-There are options in between but the aformentioned are the extremes on both ends of the spectrum.
+There are options in between but the aforementioned are the extremes on both ends of the spectrum.